 Wi-Fi vs RFID vs GPS vs Beacon

-So, which among the following widely used location technologies – Wi-Fi, RFID, Beacons and GPS, will your business benefit from?
+So, which among the following widely used proximity marketing technologies – Wi-Fi, RFID, Beacons and GPS, will your business benefit from?
 This is one of the questions that keeps surfacing in most of our conversations with customers.
 Unfortunately, each of these technologies has their own limitations and businesses need to use the right combination of two or more based on their budget and what they are trying to achieve.
 We have already discussed the basic differences between Wi-Fi and iBeacon (Bluetooth Low Energy), and how NFC and GPS fare against iBeacon, and how they work best when used together.